 - It appears to the court that there is some other good reason why the judgment should be set aside or varied; or the defendant should be allowed to defend the claim.

-In terms of the additional guidance the court will turn to when deciding whether to exercise its discretion, this has been derived from a variety of case law decisions and as such, considerations can be broadly defined as:
+In terms of the additional guidance the court will turn to when deciding whether to exercise its discretion, this has been derived from a variety of case law decisions and as such, considerations can be defined as:

-- The nature of the defence.
+- The nature of the defence

 Which party has to prove that there is a real prospect of successfully defending the claim?